LOADING ...

 I

-The wind was a torrent of among the gusty trees,
+The wind was a torrent of darkness the gusty trees,

 The moon was a ghostly galleon tossed cloudy seas,